 It is acceptable for a rider's body to be entirely on one side of the centerline of the cycle.
 Riders may attempt any problem multiple times until they succeed or decide to abandon the section.
 However, it is not possible to earn additional points by cleaning a section more than once, and no points are awarded if the rider does not clean the entire section.

 If there is a lineup for a section, the rider must go to the end of the line after each attempt.
-Near the end of the competition time period, priority must be given to riders attempting a section for the first time.

-10.7 Observers
+5.7 Observers